Chronic Fatigue Syndrome

 About half of people with chronic fatigue syndrome develop depression in the months and years after their illness starts.
 However, available evidence indicates that chronic fatigue syndrome is not a psychiatric illness.
 Rather, it appears to be a physical illness that leads to depression in some people.

-Although there is a lot of evidence that chronic fatigue syndrome is caused by a physical problem involving the nervous system and immune system, there is no laboratory test or procedure to confirm the diagnosis.
+Although there is a lot of evidence that chronic fatigue syndrome is caused by a physical problem involving the immune system, energy metabolism and the nervous system, there is no laboratory test or procedure to confirm the diagnosis.
 Until a better way is found, doctors must diagnose chronic fatigue syndrome based on whether a person has the symptoms of the illness and by eliminating other illnesses that can cause long-lasting fatigue.

 For this reason, your doctor will ask about symptoms of other fatigue-causing illnesses including:

 Your doctor will examine you and assess your mental status.
-Some basic blood tests may be ordered, such as a red blood cell count (hematocrit), white blood cell count and differential white blood cell count, thyroid, kidney and liver tests.
-Additional, more specialized testing may be needed, including a test called a tilt-table test to evaluate your autonomic nervous system.
-In this test, the patient is strapped on a table that tilts to evaluate how blood pressure, heart rate and other measurements respond to the stress of standing up.
+Some basic blood tests may be ordered, such as a red blood cell count (hematocrit); white blood cell count and differential white blood cell count, thyroid, kidney and liver tests.
+Additional, more specialized testing may be needed, including testing of your autonomic nervous system.

 To be diagnosed as chronic fatigue syndrome, symptoms must last for at least six months.
 Unfortunately, in many people, symptoms persist for years.
 Symptoms tend to be worst in the first one to two years, and most people's level of functioning gradually improves over time.
 However, only a small percentage of people recover to full health.